ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/retrieve.rst

 Retrieve a Single Indicator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can retrieve a specific Indicator using its ID or summary.
 If using an Indicator's summary, the API request will search for the Indicator in the Organization to which your API user account belongs.
-To search for an Indicator by summary in a Community or Source to which your API user account has access, include the ``?owner= query parameter``, followed by the owner's name, in your request.
+To search for an Indicator by summary in a Community or Source to which your API user account has access, include the ``?owner=`` query parameter, followed by the owner's name, in your request.
 For more information about the ``?owner=`` query parameter, see `Specify an Owner <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_.

 The basic format for retrieving an Indicator is: